Easter in Portugal

 Planning a trip for Portugal vacations?
 Here are our Tips for Travelling to Portugal, recommendations, where to eat, checklist, and other information.
 Read here.

 Are you planning to visit Portugal during Easter?

-The trip starts from cosmopolitan Lisbon to Porto’s medieval cobblestone streets.
+The trip starts from cosmopolitan Lisbon to Porto.
 And, from the remote Douro Valley to the Sanctuary of Fátima.
 You will visit the world-famous pilgrimage sites.
 This tour will give us a taste of the real Portugal, which still basks in the glow of ancient customs.

 - Explore Porto with a private guide.
 That is included lunch and Cruiser in the Douro Valley.

 - Full-Day in the Douro Valley.
 That is included lunch and wine tasting.